sourceduty/Local_Offline_AI/README.md

 #

-> Alex: "*Don't expect the same high-performance speed and power from an offline GPT that an online server-based model can achieve.*"

-> "*My Dell G15 laptop can run the Nous-Hermes-2-Mistral-7B-DPO model, but with limitations.
-Since the GTX 1650 has only 4GB of VRAM, the model runs on the CPU.*"
+> "*Alex: "*My Dell G15 laptop can run the Nous-Hermes-2-Mistral-7B-DPO model, but with GPU limitations.
+Since the GTX 1650 doesn't work with CUDA, the model runs on the CPU.*"

 > "*For better performance, GPT-4o recommends upgrading to a computer with a higher-end GPU (e.g., 8GB or 12GB VRAM) and a more powerful processor to run AI models frequently or handle heavy workloads.*"

+> "*I was unable to develop a working offline image generator.*"

 #
 #### Related Links